-Shio-koji is a traditional Japanese spice made with fermented malt and salt mixed in water.
-Can be used as an alternative to salt and brings out the umami in vegetables and fish.
+Shiokoji is a traditional Japanese seasoning made by fermenting a mixture of malt, salt, and water.
+It can be used as an alternative to salt and brings out the umami in vegetables and fish.

 Photographed by Shin Ebisu

 Calorie count is for full recipe.

 Excludes time spent drying the Chinese cabbage and resting in the refrigerator.

 - 350 g Chinese cabbage (cut into quarters, with the core still attached)